riastradh/py-fidocrypt/README.md

 on security), the secret cannot be retrieved again except by U2F/FIDO/webauthn signin with the device.

+- **WARNING: Fidocrypt is new and has had little scrutiny.
+There may be security issues.
+Caveat lector.**

 For example, if a server holds the share of a key to encrypt a user's password vault, you might store this share as the fidocrypt secret -- and store the _same_ share with every credential registered by the